mayallzObject/computer-science-quiz/README.md

 ## Introduction

     I made the Computer Science Quiz application with the emphasis on learning new technologies( TypeScript + Material-UI ).
     Users can test the game of 10 random questions and get scored a point for each correct answer.
-Registred users
+    Registred users can play the game earn points and compete on the leader board.

 ## Goals

-   The main goal of this project is to gain experience in developing a full-stack app and learn new technologies A new scoring system and category picker will be added in the new update.
+    The main goal of this project is to gain experience in developing a full-stack app and learn new technologies.
+    A new scoring system and category picker will be added in the new update.

 ## Objectives